-When it comes to how to seal a criminal record, the waiting period gives you a chance to get back on your feet and prove that you have become a productive member of society.
+When it comes to understanding how to seal your record, the waiting period gives you a chance to get back on your feet and prove that you have become a productive member of society.
 It’s also a mild form of punishment making it so that you can’t seal a record immediately after your conviction.

 While there is no mandatory waiting period to seal an adult record, the longer it has been since your case, the more likely the court will be to grant a motion to seal that record.

 Before the sealing process can begin, however, you first have to carry out all of the requirements that the court imposed upon you.
 This is the part of learning how to seal a record where you focus on paying back your debts to society.
 This often includes completing correctional programs and community service, serving your detention, probation, or parole, and, of course, paying any restitution owed to private individuals.
 That’s how to seal your record.

 It is no longer necessary to pay all fines owed to the court, as long as you have paid off the restitution you can seal a case, though the court may still try to collect the debt after your case is sealed.